cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 That is of course a rather useless type - we could have easily just used `int` instead.
 Technically, there is no need for this wrapper.
-But then, this class should only serve as an example for demonstration purposes, so please bear with me.
+But then, this class should only serve as an example, for demonstration purposes, so please bear with me.
 Also note, that if this type would indeed be useful as it is, it should probably not be a `class` but rather a `struct` or even better a `readonly struct` to emphasis and enforce the point of being a value type and an immutable value type.